What is endometriosis?

 - Ultrasound.
 This imaging test uses high-frequency sound waves to create an image of the organs.

 - Computed tomography (CT scan).
-For this imaging test, X-rays and a computer are used to make images (often called slices).
+This is an imaging test that uses X-rays and a computer to make detailed images of the body.
+A CT scan shows details of the bones, muscles, fat, and organs.
 It can find problems that may not show up on an ordinary X-ray.

 - Magnetic resonance imaging (MRI).
 This imaging test provides a two-dimensional view of organs or tissue.